-After receiving comments on the documents the recommendation in the report has been changed to certify facilities to CalGreen Standards and recommend that Cities and Towns apply CalGreen to all building projects.
-The JPA can provide standardized outreach and reporting forms and work with City/Town staff to improve implementation to streamline the processes and maximize diversion.
+The report recommends the JPA certify facilities that have met the current CALGreen diversion requirement, and recommends that Cities and Towns apply CALGreen to all building projects administratively.
+The recommended next steps are for the JPA to provide standardized outreach and reporting forms and work with City/Town staff to improve implementation to streamline the processes and maximize diversion.